yuvalmGS/gigaspaces-wiki-jekyll/xap97/migrating-from-external-data-source-api.markdown

 layout: post
 title:  Migrating From External Data Source API
 categories: XAP97
-parent: space-persistency.html
+parent: space-persistency-overview.html
 weight: 1000
 ---

-{% summary %}This page describes how EDS implementations prior to GigaSpaces version 9.5 should migrate to the new Space Persistency APIs.{% endsummary %}
+This page describes how EDS implementations prior to XAP version 9.5 should migrate to the new Space Persistency APIs.

-# Overview

 External Data Source API contains 5 interfaces the implementation can use: